foranetworks/protocol/core/core.md

 ## Dishonest Hosts

-So far, we've only been talking about honest Hosts who will monitor decisions made by Admittors and Enforcers and act accordingly; for example allowing new members to participate or refusing to serve bad content to end-members.
+So far, we've only been talking about honest Hosts who will monitor decisions made by Admittors and Enforcers and act accordingly; for example allowing new members to participate or refusing to serve bad content to end-users.

 However, Hosts are not accountable to community governance and thus Fora does not assume that Hosts will be honestly following the protocol.
 So how does Fora intend to protect honest members from dishonest Hosts who refuse to comply with community decisions?